zaufi/pytest-matcher/doc/configuration.rst

     - ``{callspec}`` for the parameterized part of the test function.
     - ``{suffix}`` for the optional suffix added by the :py:func:`expect_suffix` mark.

-    Note that for non-class test functions, the ``{class}`` placeholder part will be empty.
+    Note that for non-class test functions, the ``{class}`` placeholder will be empty.
-    For parametrized tests, the ``{callspec}`` placeholder containing ``%XX``-escaped information about the parametrization is added.
+    For parametrized tests, the ``{callspec}`` placeholder contains ``%XX``-escaped information about the parametrization.

 .. option:: pm-patterns-base-dir

     :Default: :file:`test/data/expected`

-    The base directory is used to place expectations/pattern files.
+    The base directory used for expectation/pattern files.
-    Given directory must be relative to the project's root.
+    The directory must be relative to the project's root.

 .. _Pytest configuration file: https://docs.pytest.org/en/8.0.x/reference/customize.html